Jasmine

 Jasmine (botanical name: Jasminum, pronounced /ˈjæsmᵻnəm/ YAS-min-əm) is a genus of shrubs and vines in the olive family of Oleaceae.
-It contains around 200 species native to tropical and warm temperate regions of Eurasia, Africa, and Oceania.
+It contains around 200 species native to tropical and warm temperate regions of Asia, Africa, and Oceania.
 Jasmines are widely cultivated for the characteristic fragrance of their flowers.

 The village of Shubra Beloula in Egypt grows most of the jasmine used by the global perfume industry.

 Description

 Jasmine can be either deciduous or evergreen, and can be erect, spreading, or climbing shrubs and vines.
 The leaves are borne in opposing or alternating arrangement and can be of simple, trifoliate, or pinnate formation.

 The flowers are typically around 2.5 cm in diameter.
 They are white or yellow, although in rare instances they can be slightly reddish.
 The flowers are borne in cymose clusters with a minimum of three flowers, though they can also be solitary on the ends of branchlets.
 Each flower has about four to nine petals, two locules, and one to four ovules.
 They have two stamens with very short filaments.
 The bracts are linear or ovate.
 The calyx is bell-shaped.
 They are usually very fragrant.

 The basic chromosome number of the genus is 13, and most species are diploid (2n=26).
 However, natural polyploidy exists, particularly in Jasminum sambac (triploid 3n=39), Jasminum flexile (tetraploid 4n=52), Jasminum mesnyi (triploid 3n=39), and Jasminum angustifolium (tetraploid 4n=52).